WilliamMajanja/wajibika-mazingira/README.md

 );

--- Creates the table for the public evidence locker CREATE TABLE evidence (
+-- Creates the table for the public evidence locker
+-- Evidence can be stand-alone or linked to a specific assessment CREATE TABLE evidence (
     id SERIAL PRIMARY KEY,
     title VARCHAR(255) NOT NULL,